 - Stir in spinach until just wilted (you don't have to have heat on, it will wilt with residual heat in pan).
 Garnish, if desired.
 Portion each person a piece of fish, veggies and sauce.
 Enjoy as is or with rice, quinoa or couscous.

-- Seafood broth was used here to infuse flavour and help speed up the cooking time of those potatoes.
+- Seafood broth/stock was used here to infuse flavour and help speed up the cooking time of those potatoes.
 Don’t have seafood broth on hand?
 Use vegetable broth or even water.

 - The fillets used in this recipe were about 4 ounces each.
 If your fillets are larger, they make take longer to cook, just cook until the fish is cooked through and flakes easily with a fork.

-- I used 1 tsp of chili flakes in this curry.
-If you aren’t a fan of spice, you can omit…or, if you are, add more.
+- I used 1 teaspoon of chili flakes in this curry.
+If you aren’t a fan of spice, you can omit.
+If you are, add more.